frougon/pythondialog/README.rst

 guess).
 Florent Rougon rewrote most parts of the program to make it more robust and flexible so that it can give access to most features of the dialog program.
-Peter Åstrand took over maintainership between 2004 and 2009.
-Florent Rougon took maintainership again starting from 2009...
+Peter Åstrand took over maintainership between 2004 and 2009, with particular care for the Xdialog support.
+Florent Rougon took over maintainership again starting from 2009...

 ..
   # Local Variables: